 Again, if you’re trying to help your not-yet-fully-vaccinated puppy enjoy new experiences that are safe, this is a great conversation to have with your veterinarian who best knows you, your puppy, and even the area where you live.

 7. Have fun learning basic commands with your pupper.

 Goldendoodle puppies are smart!
 This is why it is so fun to start teaching them basic commands like come, sit, stay, and shake.
 It’s just plain fun and is a great way to bond with your puppy.
 One of the first games we played with our Goldendoodle was our version of the game Red Rover.

 To play, one person is at one end of the rug or room and the other person is at the other.
-The first person says, “Come!” and the puppy’s name in a happy excited voice.
+The first person says, “Come!” and calls the puppy’s name in a happy excited voice.
 When the puppy comes, the first person praises and rewards.
 Then, the second person repeats the same action.
 When the puppy comes to that person, there’s more happy praise and rewards.
-This is a great game for bonding and giving your puppy a little energy burn too.
+This is a great game for bonding.
+Plus, it’s an energy burn for you puppy.

 8. Introduce grooming basics, and enjoy this stage where hair is still easy to manage.